mykter/aws-security-cert-service-notes/README.md

     + ^^ meta-data, + AWS' threat intelligence - domains & ips, + ML
     + Pricing per volume of data analyzed
     + Looks for reconnaisance, (ec2?) instance compromise, account compromise
     + Findings -> GuardDuty console (for 90 days) + CloudWatch Events.
-JSON similar to Macie & Inspector
+Findings in JSON format similar to Macie & Inspector
     + Regional.
 Can aggregate via CloudWatch Events to push to a central store
     + CloudWatch events -> SNS topic (-> email) / Lambda (->S3)
 * [**IAM**](https://aws.amazon.com/iam/faqs/)
     * Users, Groups, Roles
         + Roles for EC2 instances
-            + creds found in http://169.254.169.254/latest/meta-data/iam/security-credentials/\<role / instance profile name>
+            + creds found in http://169.254.169.254/latest/meta-data/iam/security-credentials/<role / instance profile name>
             + To launch an instance, users need iam:PassRole for the relevant roles.
             + Can be attached at launch or later.
             + Auto rotation, built in support for obtaining the creds when using CLI & SDKs
         + Service linked role - predefined policy granting service what it needs; immutable trust policy.
+        + Role trust policy: what principals (account/user/role/service/federated user) can sts:AssumeRole.
+IAM users/roles also need an identity policy that allow them to assume the role.
-        + Assumed role ARN: `arn:aws:sts::AWS-account-ID:assumed-role/role-name/role-session-name`
+        + Assumed role ARN: `arn:aws:sts::AWS-account-ID:assumed-role/role-name/role-session-name`, where the session name might be the EC2 instance ID, or the IAM username, for example.
     * Access keys
-        + Rotate by creating second access key, start using it, check last used date of old one, make old one inactive, then deleting it
+        + Rotate by creating second access key, start using it, check last used date of old one, make old one inactive, then delete it
+        + Trusted advisor can look for overly long-lived access keys
     * Policies
         + Resource based policies
             + Specifies a Principal.